 Why a Better VO2 Max Means Better Health

 A higher VO2 max is a win-win outside of running too, because your lungs can more efficiently take in and send oxygen to your muscles, including your heart.
 This means your heart is able to pump more blood with each heartbeat, which lowers your resting heart rate.
 In short, your entire cardiovascular system will be under less stress.

 To grasp the long-term health effects of this, look at the other end of the spectrum.
 Low levels of cardiorespiratory fitness, or a lower VO2 max, are associated with a high risk of cardiovascular disease and various cancers, according to the American Heart Association.
 In fact, the AHA says cardiorespiratory fitness is a stronger predictor of mortality risk than smoking (!) and high blood pressure.

 That could explain why research shows that improving your VO2 max may reduce your risk of serious health conditions.
 As if beating your 5K PR wasn’t enough.

 How to Up Your VO2 Max

 To do that, you want to play to the fitness spectrum.
 Be comfortable running long, slow distances and doing faster, more challenging workouts.
-Once you've established a good base of fitness (you'll know you have when those slower and faster workouts feel easier), you can do more HIIT.
+Once you’ve established a good base of fitness (you’ll know you have when those slower and faster workouts feel easier), you can do more HIIT.
 As you may know, these sessions alternate hard or all-out efforts with recovery bouts.
-And doing them is one of the most effective ways to increase your VO2 max and lactate threshold, according to research, including a study in the journal Medicine & Science in Sports & Exercise, which found HIIT to be better than endurance training for boosting VO2 max.
+And doing them is one of the most effective ways to increase your VO2 max and lactate threshold, according to research, including a study in the journal Medicine & Science in Sports & Exercise that found HIIT to be better than endurance training for boosting VO2 max.